OfficeDev/TrainingContent/O3653/O3653-1 Deep Dive into Azure AD with the Office 365 APIs/Lab.md

 1. Add a class to facilitate the authorization to Azure / Office 365:
 	1. In **Solution Explorer**, right-click on the **MyFilesWin10** project and choose **Add/New Item...**
 	1. In the **Add New Item** dialog, select **Class** and enter the name **AuthenticationHelper**.
-	1. Locate the [Lab Files](/Lab//Lab Files) folder provided with this lab & find the file [`AuthenticationHelper.cs`](/Lab//Lab Files//AuthenticationHelper.cs).
-Copy the contents of the [`AuthenticationHelper.cs`](/Lab/Lab Files/AuthenticationHelper.cs) file and paste in into the AuthenticationHelper.cs class you just created in Visual Studio, overwriting all the content in the class Visual Studio generated.
+	1. Locate the [Lab/Labfiles](/O3653/O3653-1 Deep Dive into Azure AD with the Office 365 APIs/Lab/Labfiles) folder provided with this lab & find the file [`AuthenticationHelper.cs`](/O3653/O3653-1%20Deep%20Dive%20into%20Azure%20AD%20with%20the%20Office%20365%20APIs/Lab/Labfiles/AuthenticationHelper.cs).
+Copy the contents of the [`AuthenticationHelper.cs`](/O3653/O3653-1%20Deep%20Dive%20into%20Azure%20AD%20with%20the%20Office%20365%20APIs/Lab/Labfiles/AuthenticationHelper.cs) file and paste in into the AuthenticationHelper.cs class you just created in Visual Studio, overwriting all the content in the class Visual Studio generated.
     1. Update the login redirect URI for the application that is sent to Azure when logging in.
 Locate the line that looks like this:

 		````c#